-BOARD POSITION # OF SEATS ELECTED OR APPOINTED?
-ELIGIBILITY TO RUN FOR THE SEAT President Term: 2 Years 1 Elected Stakeholders who are 18 years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
+NC's boundaries.
 A for-profit entity shall not qualify as a Community Organization.
-First Vice President Term: 2 1 Elected Stakeholders who are 18 years or older and live,

-Years work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
+Second Vice President 1 Elected Stakeholders who are eighteen (18) years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
 A for-profit entity shall not qualify as a Community Organization.
-Second Vice President Term: 2 Years 1 Elected Stakeholders who are 18 years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
+Stakeholders who are sixteen (16) years or older at the time of election.
+Treasurer 1 Elected Stakeholders who are eighteen (18) years or older and live, work, own real property, or declare a stake in the Stakeholders who are sixteen (16) years or older at the time of election.

+I T neighborhood as a community interest stakeholder defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
 A for-profit entity shall not qualify as a Community Organization.
-Secretary Term: 2 Years 1 Elected Stakeholders who are 18 years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
-A for-profit entity shall not qualify as a
+Secretary 1 Elected Stakeholders who are eighteen (18) years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not Stakeholders who are sixteen (16) years or older at the time of election.

-Community Organization.
-Treasurer Term: 2 Years 1 Elected Stakeholders who are 18 years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
+less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
 A for-profit entity shall not qualify as a Community Organization.
-At-Large Directors Term: 2 Years 14 Elected Stakeholders who are 18 years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
-A for-profit entity shall not qualify as a Community Organization.
+At-Large 13 Elected Stakeholders who are eighteen (18) years or older and live, work, own real property, or declare a stake in the neighborhood as a community interest stakeholder defined as a person who affirms a substantial and ongoing participation with a community organization that has continuously maintained a physical street address for not less than one year, and that performs ongoing and verifiable activities and operations that benefit the neighborhood, and is located within the NC's boundaries.
+A for-profit entity shall not qualify as a Stakeholders who are sixteen (16) years or older at the time of election.